 Celia Goldwag Barenholtz is a partner in the Litigation Department at Cooley, and is resident in the Firm's New York office.
 She joined Kronish Lieb Weiner & Hellman in 1989, which was merged into Cooley Godward Kronish LLP in 2006.

 Ms. Barenholtz handles a wide range of complex commercial, media and intellectual property litigations and arbitrations for both plaintiffs and defendants.
-Her practice includes the representation of major law firms in cases alleging malpractice and fraud, as well as the representation of institutions and individuals involved in criminal, regulatory and internal investigations.
+Her practice includes the representation of lawyers and law firms in cases alleging malpractice and fraud, as well as the representation of institutions and individuals involved in criminal, regulatory and internal investigations.
 She has extensive trial and appellate experience.

 Ms. Barenholtz's noteworthy representations include: